 Comprehensive continuing education and training is a must!

-All of our inspectors have completed a minimum of 20 hours each year of continuing education a year.
+All of our inspectors have completed a minimum of 20 hours each year of continuing education.

 While certifications are certainly important, it’s the combination of Experience, Education and Training that make the difference in the competency of your next home inspector.
 Certifications let the world know that the inspector can pass a test, not that he can inspect a home properly.
 We all know people who are certified for one thing or another that we wouldn’t hire under any circumstances.